DataDog/hiring-engineers/answers.md

 ![Monitor](screenshots/monitor2.png)

-These configurations allowed my email notifications to be customized depending on the condition of the monitor trigger - Warning, Alert, or No Data.
+These configurations allow my email notifications to be customized depending on the condition of the monitor trigger - Warning, Alert, or No Data.
 Here is an example of the Alert notification, as received by email:

 ![Monitor alert](screenshots/monitor_alert.png)